acrotron/aye-blog/content/blog/2025-11-16-ayechat-rag-deep-dive.md

     continue # Skip this file and try the next one.
 ```

-Finally, for full user control, we added the `/all` command.
-If a user's prompt starts with `/all`, we bypass RAG entirely and include every single file in the project that matches the file mask.
-This is a powerful escape hatch for when the user knows better than the search algorithm.
+Finally, if a project is small and total size is under `CONTEXT_HARD_LIMIT`, there is no need for any of this: in that case, we bypass RAG entirely and include every single file in the project that matches the file mask.

-## Part 5: Known Limitations and Future Work
+## Part 5: The Road Ahead

 This implementation successfully establishes a robust, performant, and privacy-preserving foundation.
 With the move to AST-based semantic chunking, we've significantly improved the core retrieval logic.
 However, there are always opportunities for enhancement.
 Here is our roadmap for making retrieval quality even better.